 - They give you interesting and enjoyable tasks

-- They value you and your skills
+- They value your skills

-- They respect your business boundaries and your time
+- They respect your boundaries and time

 - They don’t think they’re your boss